 The Keating Center

-The Keating Center is a 7,500 sq. ft., $1 million Mediterranean-style building which is the permanent home of New College Foundation, New College Alumnae/i Association and New College Library Association, with office space for 17, two conference rooms, catering kitchen, reception hall, and an adjoining outdoor plaza on a one-acre site.
+The Keating Center is a 7,500 sq. ft., $1 million Mediterranean-style building which is the permanent home of New College Foundation and the New College Alumnae/i Association, with office space for 17, a conference room, study, catering kitchen, reception hall and an adjoining outdoor plaza on a one-acre site.